jwalton/node-supertest-fetch/README.md

 [supertest](https://github.com/visionmedia/supertest) library.
 The advantages of this library are:

--   Uses native node [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) implementation.
+-   Uses native node [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) implementation (support since node v18.0.0).
 -   Should be instantly familiar to anyone who has used supertest.
 -   First class support for promises.
 -   Supertest has some weird quirks when used with Typescript becuase of